 Are you looking for Jain version, a no onion no garlic paneer butter masala gravy?

 Okay! so here is what you need to do.
-Simply skip garlic from the recipe and proceed with rest.
+Just skip garlic from the recipe and proceed with the rest.

 Anyway, we have NOT used onion in this butter masala gravy.
 So, just skipping the garlic will solve the purpose easily.